Dragon Crystal

-Dragon Crystal (ドラゴンクリスタル) is a 1990 video game developed and published by Sega for their Game Gear and Master System.
+Dragon Crystal (ドラゴンクリスタル) is a 1990 role-playing video game developed and published by Sega for the Game Gear and Master System.
 The game is similar to and shares assets with Fatal Labyrinth, which was also released around that time.

-Story
+Plot

 As the player rides a bicycle one late afternoon, he turns down an alley never before noticed and enters an antique shop.
 There, a mysterious glowing crystal is sitting on a shelf.
 Upon approaching the crystal and gazing into it, a powerful force pulls the player in, causing a blackout.

 The player awakens in a forest with a large egg following behind.
 This forest is a huge maze, crawling with dangerous creatures.
 The player finds weapons and other items scattered around with which to fight the monsters.
-The only way out is to continue onward, defeating monsters and growing in power along the way.
+The only way out is to continue onward while defeating monsters and growing in power.

 Gameplay

 The player starts off in the middle of a maze level covered by fog.
-The first ten levels are a mix of trees, cacti, sunflowers, and Easter Island style statues; the Master System version replaces the sunflowers and statues with brick and metal.
-Progress is achieved by completing each floor and warping to the next by walking the character to a differently colored square, found by clearing the level.
+The first ten levels are a mix of trees, cacti, sunflowers, and Easter Island style statues.
+Progress is achieved by completing each floor and warping to the next by moving the character to a differently colored square, found by clearing the level.

 Weapons, armor, potions, rings, food, money and enemies are randomly placed on the ground.
 If a player walks around for too long without picking up food, he will die of starvation.
-Cake objects give 11 to 27 and meat objects 42 to 46 food points and each food point allows the character to move six spaces on the screen and the maximum number of food points is 99.
+Cake objects give 11 to 27 and meat objects 42 to 46 food points.
+The maximum number of food points is 99 and each food point allows the character to move six spaces on the screen.

 The player has a number of Hit Points dependent on the level achieved, these increase by killing monsters and advancing to the next character level.
 Hit points are traded in battle with the enemy and recovered by moving around.
 Money is used to revive from death, increasing in cost with the number and severity of previous deaths.

 The game is essentially turn-based, with each movement or action the equivalent to one turn and both monsters and the player will take it in turn to make an attack.
 This means getting surrounded can be particularly dangerous as every enemy would get one attack for every one attack the player makes.
 Likewise, a player who wanted to take their time in thinking about what to do next in a battle could do so without being attacked by just standing still.